TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

  * **Comment**: Any comments for the plot.
  * **and measured variables columns**: Extra columns you added with the method below:

-To add data or import an Excel file, make sure to add the [Measured Variables](https://grassroots.tools/public/service/field_trial-search_measured_variables) first.
+To add data, make sure to add the [Measured Variables](https://grassroots.tools/public/service/field_trial-search_measured_variables) first.
 They can be found
             from the page in the link above, when a Measured Variable is entered in the above popup window (*e.g.*
             SLA_M_m2kg1), three new columns will be created in the table.
 These three columns are for the phenotypic